This is the perfect tactic for destroying your channel:

-“Hey Guys I did a google+ Community where you can join to grow your youtube channel fast.
+“Hey Guys I opened a Discord where you can join to grow your YouTube channel fast.
 Every time you upload a video link it to the community, and all will like, view, and comment.
-Also, you will do the same because the more likes, views, and comments, the more chance your video will get in the first pages, so join us to grow, and to get more and more Subscribers.
+Also, you will do the same because the more likes, views, and comments, the more chance your video will get in the first pages, so join us to grow, and get more and more Subscribers.
 Join Now!”

 Alright, alright.
 This one isn’t as bad as the sub-for-sub comments that I read in every YouTube video that teaches about growing a channel.
 Those are the ones that truly make me cringe.

 But going back to the forum post, do you know what’s sad about it?
-That people that answered this call actually thought that it was a good idea.
+The people that answered this call actually thought that it was a good idea.

 Since I love studying what works for YouTube growth, I went ahead and took a look at each of those channels.

 I created a Google Sheet and started inputting the numbers to see how many subs they had after almost 5 years.

 - 36% had less than 100 subs